Imnotryanofficial/n4yr_phflag/README.md

 ## [Screenshot](https://i.imgur.com/mdZd7RE.png)

-# Download & Installation
+# Installation
 * Put in [esx] or any resources directory
-* add this in your server.cfg :
+* Add this in your server.cfg :

 ```start n4yr_phflag```